lwjohnst86/nefa-code/doc/manuscript.md

 participant, followed by a 75g oral glucose tolerance test (OGTT) with a 30 minute and 2 hour blood draw.
 All blood samples were processed and frozen at -70°C. Alanine aminotransferase (ALT) was measured using standard laboratory procedures.
-Cholesterol, HDL, and triglycerides (TG) were measured using Roche Modular's enzymatic colorimetric tests (Mississauga, ON).
+Cholesterol, HDL, and triacylglycerides (TAG) were measured using Roche Modular's enzymatic colorimetric tests (Mississauga, ON).
 Both specific insulin and glucose were derived from the OGTT at fasting, 30 minute, and 2 hour time points.
 Specific insulin was measured using the Elecsys 1010 (Roche Diagnostics,